Dinardo v Correctional Services Canada [2023]

 West Coast LEAF, in coalition with the Canadian Association of Elizabeth Fry Societies (CAEFS), has been granted interested party status in this case.
 West Coast LEAF and CAEFS seek to assist the Canadian Human Rights Tribunal in deciding the legal issues in this case by providing insights on the systemic and intersecting grounds of discrimination experienced by criminalized Two-Spirit people and people who are marginalized based on gender.

 Our arguments will also draw attention to how the prison system’s colonial binary approach to incarcerated people compounds the harms experienced by people at the intersection of Indigeneity, gender identity and expression, and other grounds, and particularly Two-Spirit people.
 CSC’s use of a prison system based on a gender binary fails to support the needs of people marginalized based on gender including the safe and full expression of gender identities.
+We’re advocating for systemic changes to support incarcerated people who are marginalized because of their gender, but we also recognize that the prison system is inherently harmful.
+Those harms compound in unique ways for those of marginalized gender identities and expressions.

 We also argue that the Canadian Human Rights Tribunal should reject any submissions that pit the needs of federally-incarcerated cisgender women against those who of people marginalized based on gender or privileges one group’s rights over others.
 The Tribunal should reject any false choice between the safety of cisgender women and the rights of people marginalized based on gender because the rights, safety, and needs of all groups must be treated as equally important.